 TIP: I’ve had the best luck finding good vegetable seedlings at the farmers market, where they’re often grown organically.

 The grower can give you details about the variety and tips for transplanting and growing in your local climate.

 - To plant a zucchini seedling, dig a hole double the size of the root ball and carefully set the seedling inside.
 Pat soil around the base of the seedling.

 - Water thoroughly.
-Keep soil moist daily until seedlings start to produce new growth.
+Keep soil lightly moist (but not soggy) daily until seedlings start to produce new growth.

 - If you go with seedlings and they haven’t been hardened off (or you’re not sure they have been), gradually expose them to the outdoors before planting in your containers.
 This helps them adjust to direct sun and harsher conditions.

 TIP: To harden, before you move them outside, cut back a bit on water and lower the temperature into the 60s F. Set them out in indirect sunlight for an hour or two per day for a few days, adding a bit more time and direct sunlight each day until they’re in full sun all day.

 Choose a container and a VERY sunny spot

 Zucchini likes: full sun, plenty of water, room to spread out

 Zucchini doesn’t like: less than 8 hours of sun per day, soggy soil, small containers